chidinma-elekwachi/swift-mini-3d/README.md

 # React + Vite

+# How to Use This Editor
+Click "Import GLB Model" to load a 3D model
+Use your mouse to rotate (click and drag), pan (right-click and drag), and zoom (scroll) Click "Add Hotspot" to place markers on your model with labels Use the "View" button to focus the camera on a specific hotspot Use the "Delete" button to remove unwanted hotspots

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: